krokicki/Smaug/README.md

 Open http://<yourhost>/admin/ and log in to create users.

-6. Run the protocol bot
+6. Run the chat bot
 ```
 screen ./run_bot.py
 ```

-## Deploying using WSGI
+## Production deployment using WSGI

-Configuring Apache is outside the scope of this document.
-Once you have Apache HTTPD installed and running, just deploy the code base to somewhere under /var/www, and add a script alias to your httpd.conf:

-WSGIScriptAlias / /var/www/smaug/django.wsgi

-## Importing IRC logs

-Logs must be in mIRC format.
-This isn't an ideal format, it's just what I had to work with.
-Feel free to contribute additional log parsers.

-Import instructions TBD.
+A detailed production deployment guide is also [available](DEPLOY.md).